sh4nks/flask-plugins/docs/index.rst

-The only way to disable a plugin without removing is, to add a ``DISABLED`` in the plugin's root folder.
-You need to reload your application in order to to have the plugin fully disabled.
+The only way to disable a plugin without removing is, to add a ``DISABLED`` file in the plugin's root folder.
+You need to reload your application in order to have the plugin fully disabled.
 A disabled plugin could look like this::

     my_plugin